fountaindream/VCFL/README.md

 ## DukeMTMC-reID

-You can download what I have transformed for the project from [Google Drive](https://drive.google.com/open?id=1P9Jr0en0HBu_cZ7txrb2ZA_dI36wzXbS) or [BaiduYun](https://pan.baidu.com/s/1miIdEek).
+You can download from [Google Drive](https://drive.google.com/open?id=1P9Jr0en0HBu_cZ7txrb2ZA_dI36wzXbS) or [BaiduYun](https://pan.baidu.com/s/1miIdEek).
 Otherwise, you can download the original dataset and transform it using my script, described below.

 Download the DukeMTMC-reID dataset from [here](https://github.com/layumi/DukeMTMC-reID_evaluation).
 Run the following script to transform the dataset, replacing the paths with yours.